Koszul pairs and applications: Almost-Koszul pairs associated to twisted tensor products

-Throughout $R$ is a ring.
-All objects that we shall work with are $R$ -bimodules and all maps are morphisms of $R$-bimodules, otherwise explicitly stated.
-Recall that the symbol $\otimes $ stands for the tensor product in the monoidal category of $R$-bimodules.
-In this section we consider two connected graded $R$-rings $A$ and $B$ that are generated in degree $1,$ and a graded twisting map (see definition below) $\sigma :B\otimes A\rightarrow A\otimes B$.
-Our first aim is to show that $\sigma $ induces a graded twisting map of $R$-corings
+We keep the notation and the assumptions from the first section.
+In this section we consider two connected strongly graded $R$-rings $A$ and $B$ together with an invertible graded twisting map $\sigma :B\otimes A\rightarrow A\otimes B$.
+Our first aim is to show that $\sigma $ induces a canonical graded twisting map of $R$-corings